 7. Smarter clinical trials and research

-Before ML had risen to where it is today, clinical trials and research were done through time and money (so much of it).
-But ML, trials were done in small circles, because the technology and app options were limited at the time.
-According to a survey done between May and July of 2017, the following percentage of usage from respondents were limited to the following methods:
+Before ML had risen to where it is today, clinical trials and research were done through time and money.
+However, with ML, trials were done in small circles because the technology and app options were limited at the time.
+Today, ML will help clinical trials and research in the following ways:

-• Look for potential clinical trial candidates
+- To look for potential clinical trial candidates;

-• Avoid data-based errors, etc.
+- To avoid data-based errors, etc.

 8. Robots in surgical procedures